Pundi X Achieves Market Cap of $1.78 Billion (NPXS)

-Pundi X (CURRENCY:NPXS) traded 14.2% higher against the US dollar during the 1-day period ending at 0:00 AM Eastern on July 29th.
-During the last seven days, Pundi X has traded down 5.2% against the US dollar.
-Pundi X has a market capitalization of $1.78 billion and $858.99 million worth of Pundi X was traded on exchanges in the last 24 hours.
-One Pundi X coin can currently be purchased for about $0.0075 or 0.00000013 BTC on popular cryptocurrency exchanges.
+Pundi X (CURRENCY:NPXS) traded up 14.2% against the U.S. dollar during the twenty-four hour period ending at 19:00 PM Eastern on August 5th.
+One Pundi X coin can currently be purchased for $0.0075 or 0.00000013 BTC on popular cryptocurrency exchanges.
+Pundi X has a market cap of $1.78 billion and $858.99 million worth of Pundi X was traded on exchanges in the last 24 hours.
+During the last week, Pundi X has traded down 5.2% against the U.S. dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.